Worried about catching the CRUD?

 For prevention (for adults):

-Food-Based Vitamin C – 2 a day
+• Food-Based Vitamin C – 2 a day

-Zinc – 20 mg a day
+• Zinc – 30-40 mg a day

-NAC (N-Acetyl Cysteine) – 1 a day
+• NAC (N-Acetyl Cysteine) – 1 a day

 If you THINK you are starting to get sick (don’t wait until you are really sick)—get going quickly on the following:

-Total V-RX* or Conga-Immune – 2-12 a day.
-(Take a couple every few hours)
+• Total V-RX* – 2-12 a day.
+(More is better.)

-Vitamin C – 4-12 a day.
+• Vitamin C – 4-12 a day.
 (Food-based Vitamin C will not have a laxative effect as ascorbic acid will.
-I only recommend food-based Vitamin C).
+I only recommend food-based Vitamin C)

-Increase Zinc to 50-100 mg a Day
+• Increase Zinc to 50-100 mg a day

-Increase Vitamin D to 10,000 for a couple of days
+• Increase Vitamin D to 10,000 for a couple of days

-Quercetin 250mg twice a day
+• Quercetin 250mg twice a day

-Magnesium – 500 mg or more
+• Magnesium – 500 mg or more

 When you are feeling better, decrease the above doses, but don’t stop.
-Instead, continue taking all for at least the next 2 weeks.
+Instead, continue taking all for at least the next week.

 *Do not take if you are pregnant

-These are all Adult doses.
+These are all adult doses.

 These are not long-term strategies.
 These are general guidelines for immune system support for the flu/cold season.
 This information is to serve only as a quick guide-- it may not fit everyone's needs.
 Please speak to Dr. Julie directly (or your doctor) if you have specific questions or concerns about your situation.
 Thanks!